ecarril6/22FCS3210/hwk_04_lexical/README.md

 - recognize all tokens
 - recognize suymols not part of the grammars alphabet throw an exception

+public_ = lexeme token keyword
+if not return identifier

+if its not a letter, then its a comma

+- create a dictionary for keywords and token values
+- or if else staements
 ## Examples

 Below are some source codes (with expected outputs) for you to try.